markdryan/specasm/docs/specasm.md

 #### Data directives

-The assembler provides two directives that can be used to store numeric constant data directly in machine code programs.
+The assembler provides three directives that can be used to store numeric constant data directly in machine code programs.
 These are

 | Directive | Description                                                               |
 |-----------|---------------------------------------------------------------------------|